 Many people react to their body’s “need a break” signals by taking a coffee or cigarette break or eating sugar.
 While these solutions provide temporary relief (sugar and coffee work by forcing the system into a momentary energy spike; cigarettes by blunting feelings of emotional stress and reactivity), they establish unhealthy dependencies, and none of them supply the physiological recovery and repair opportunity the body and brain are really looking for.
 Accordingly, they don’t return the body and brain to a state of optimal function.

-For that, you need an ultradian rhythm break, which I refer to as a “URB.”
+For that, you need an ultradian rhythm break, or what I call a “URB.”

 Any mental and physical break, or even a shift of focus to something different and less demanding, is better than nothing.
 And any quality time spent taking a URB better than none.